-This model is the GoldSim implementation of the SNOW-17 conceptual model developed by the National Weather Service River Forecast System (NWSRFS).
-A link to the document written by Eric Anderson is included in this model.
-It is highly recommended that you read this before using this model.
-This model uses average daily temperature as the index to determine the energy exchage within the snow-air interface within the watershed being modeled.
-The only other model input required is precipitation but there a some other coefficients used for calibration (see Input_Data).
-The model can be used to forecast river flows once proper adjustments have been made to calibration parameters.
+This model uses average daily temperature as the index to determine the energy exchange within the snow-air interface within the watershed being modeled.
+The only other model input required is precipitation but there are some other coefficients used for calibration (see the Input_Data Container).
+The model can be used to help forecast snow melt once proper adjustments have been made to calibration parameters.

 Comments